microchip-pic-avr-examples/pic18f57q43-hello-world-over-uart-mplab-mcc/README.md

 ![MCC - Generate Code](images/MCC_generate_code.png)

-There are a few pieces of code that need to be added to the main.c program.
+There are a few lines of code that need to be added to the main.c file.

 First, the code needs to include the string.h library.
 Include it by using the following command (second line below).
 ```c
 #include "mcc_generated_files/system/system.h"
 #include <string.h>
 ```
-Second, include the following function that uses the UART1 API and will used later.
+Second, include the following function that uses the UART1 API and will be used later.

 ```c
 void UART1_sendString(const char *str)